-I love this Feta and Red Pepper Dip recipe because it only has five ingredients, takes five minutes to make and it is a favorite that gets eaten up quickly!
+I love this Greek Red Pepper Feta Dip recipe because it only has five ingredients, takes five minutes to make and it is a favorite that gets eaten up quickly!

 Yep, you heard that right!
 It is pretty much an entertaining-at-the-last-minute miracle.

 This Greek roasted red pepper dip is another one of those recipes I learned in our Athens cooking class.

 We really had so much fun taking that class!
 This spicy feta dip recipe was the last one we learned, and it truly only took us five minutes to make it!

 Table of Contents